 While Excel spreadsheets are capable of holding tons of information, that information is sometimes incorrect.
 In fact, close to 90% of spreadsheets have errors, and with a collection of hundreds of work orders, there’s bound to be a least one mistake hidden in there.

-Excel vs. CMMS: While a CMMS is not immune to errors, there will be fewer than with a spreadsheet.
-Copy and paste mistakes, validation errors, and the potential to completely delete an entry are all eliminated with a CMMS.
+Excel vs. CMMS: While CMMS software is not immune to errors, there will be fewer than with a spreadsheet.
+Copy and paste mistakes, validation errors, and the potential to completely delete an entry are all eliminated with CMMS software.
 Instead, all requests are kept in the system and can be maintained and organized with robust filter options.
-If you have more work orders than you know what to do with, a CMMS will clean up your system immensely.
+If you have more work orders than you know what to do with, CMMS software will clean up your system immensely.

 5. Pull up work orders from anywhere

 Accessing a spreadsheet on a mobile device is not exactly easy.
 So, looking up details for a work order on-the-go becomes nearly impossible.
 What this means for you is added back-and-forth trips or constant phone calls with your technicians explaining what needs to get done.
-This wastes loads of time, which could all be avoided with a CMMS.
+This wastes loads of time, which could all be avoided with CMMS software.

-Excel vs. CMMS: You can use a CMMS on any mobile device or tablet, which makes accessing requests in the field easy like Sunday morning.
+Excel vs. CMMS: CMMS software is cloud-based, meaning you can use it on any mobile device or tablet, which makes accessing requests in the field easy like Sunday morning.

 6. Provide detailed information pertaining to a request